The best locations to build your outposts in Starfield

 Andraphon is a moon of the planet Sumati, located in the Narion system, that you begin the game in.

-It's a barren world with no atmosphere, magnetosphere, flora, fauna, or water, but it is full of some of the best early-game resources and can set you up well for building outposts on other planets.
+It's a barren world with no atmosphere, magnetosphere, flora, fauna, or water, but I found it's full of some of the best early-game resources, and it set me up well for building outposts on other planets.

 It contains Helium-3, Aluminum, Iron, Beryllium, and Europium.
 The first three are key for building outposts, so it's good to find a spot where you can take advantage of all three with your extractors.